-Most businesses around the world just know how to run paid search from AdWords.
+Most businesses around the world just know how to run paid search from Google Ads.

-It would then be best to get accustomed to the paid search market in China by first posting Chinese-aimed ads on Google, and then, if the results are good, expanding out to Baidu and 360 Search.
-Some might contest this point claiming Google’s share in China is just 20%.
+It would then be best to get accustomed to the paid search market in China by first posting Chinese-aimed ads on Google, and then, if the results are good, expanding out to Baidu and Haosou

-However, since China’s population is 1.2 billion people, about 600 million of whom are Internet users, it is still an enormous market.
+However, since China’s population is over 1.4 billion people, about 900 million of whom are Internet users, it is still an enormous market.
 And, this market will likely keep growing significantly into the future.

-Another good reason to begin Chinese paid search with AdWords is the cost of the ads.
+Another good reason to begin Chinese paid search with Google Ads is the cost of the ads.

 Charges for paid search on Baidu are calculated on a monthly basis, and must be continued for three months, so one cannot stop even if he/she wants to.

-But with Google AdWords, one may begin budgeting from one dollar a day and stop at any time.
+But with Google Ads, one may begin budgeting from one dollar a day and stop at any time.

 Conclusion: Start Marketing in China via Paid Search